g-leech/argmin-gravitas/_posts/2025-07-06-ai-breakthroughs-4-5.markdown

 * ¯\\_(ツ)\_/¯ _Jan_: Deepseek R1 hype.
 But the apparent 10x per-token saving is a [false economy](https://www.gleech.org/paper#tokenomics-no-effective-discount).

 * _🚨 Jan, recursive improvement_: Sometime around here, Deepmind uses AlphaEvolve (Gemini 2.0) to write GPU kernels and speed up the training of Gemini 2.5 by "1%".
+(2024 model.)

 * _Feb_: Claude Code.
 The ~end of brittle stupid RAG.
 Lab incursion into the application layer.